Find Affordable College Courses

 Full Accounting at Georgetown University Report

-Out of the 10 schools in District of Columbia that were part of this year’s ranking, George Washington University landed the # 2 spot on the list.
-GWU is a very large private not-for-profit school located in the large city of Washington.
+A rank of #2 on this year’s list means George Washington University is a great place for accounting students.
+GWU is a very large private not-for-profit school located in the city of Washington.

 The average amount in student loans that accounting majors at GWU take out is $26,000.